mmistakes/minimal-mistakes/_drafts/project-loom.md

 Configuring the pool dedicated to carrier threads is possible using the above system properties.
 The default pool size (parallelism) equals the number of CPU cores, and the maximum pool size is at most 256.
 The minimum number of core threads not blocked allowed is half the pool size.

-In Java, virtual threads implement cooperative scheduling.
+In Java, **virtual threads implement cooperative scheduling**.
 As we saw for [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#6-cooperative-scheduling), it's a virtual thread that decides when to yield the execution to another virtual thread.
-In detail, the control is passed to the scheduler, and the virtual thread is _unmounted_ from the carrier thread when it reaches a blocking operation.
+In detail, the control is passed to the scheduler, and **the virtual thread is _unmounted_ from the carrier thread** when it reaches a blocking operation.

 We can empirically verify this behavior using the `sleep()` method and the above system properties.
 First, let's define a function creating a virtual thread that contains an infinite loop.
 Let's say we want to model an employee that is working hard on a task: